Ballsigno/quarkus-cxf-xslt-test/quarkus-cxf-xslt-test/README.md

 However, when it comes native image, you will see the fail result at `[GET] http://localhost:8080/test/hello1`.

-This time I tested my local environment (Mac), so I did these commands to see the result.
+This time I tested it in my local environment (Mac), so I did these commands to see the result.

 ```bash
 # create native imge